-However, there are lots of other pics and videos that come through your device that you might assume Google Photos backups work for, too.
-As it turns out, Google recently “paused” widespread backups for third-party apps like WhatsApp, Instagram, and more.
+However, there are lots of other pics and videos that come through your device besides the ones you capture.
+You might assume Google Photos backups work for those, too.
+Sometimes they automatically backup, and sometimes they don’t.
+Additionally, Google “paused” widespread backups for third-party apps like WhatsApp, Instagram, and more thanks to the COVID-19 pandemic.
 It even put a moratorium on photo backups from its own apps, such as Messages.

 Related: A beginner’s guide to Google Photos

-As such, you might have asked Google Photos to back up media from third-party apps at one point, but that doesn’t mean it’s still happening.
+As such, you might have asked Google Photos to back up media from various sources, but that doesn’t mean it’s still happening.
 Thankfully, you can manually re-activate Google Photos backups for all the apps you’d like.
 It requires a bit of legwork but isn’t difficult.

 Google Photos backups: How to configure for all apps